isaacksdata/Advent-of-code-2023/README.md

 Part A - easy, some fun with dynamically generating functions from the workflow strings.

 Part B - took a bit of thinking about to implement a recursive solution to solve all ranges of values.

+## Day 20

+Part A - easy enough once I had written the logic for each time of module

+Part B - I tried a few incorrect solutions such as caching (involved hashing the modules).
+This still took a very long time so i figured there must be some kind of loop and sure enough the penultimate module turns out to be conjunction with a cycle of memory.
+So finding the cycle time of each input in the memory gets the answer.